shopware/docs/products/guided-shopping/installation.md

 ## Get the plugin

-1. Clone or download the [repository](https://github.com/shopware/guided-shopping).
+1. Clone or download the [guided-shopping repository](https://github.com/shopware/guided-shopping).
 1. Extract the plugin including the outer folder `SwagGuidedShopping` to `platform/custom/plugins` directory of Shopware repository.
 1. Make sure the plugin has a PHP package structure containing `composer.json` file, `src/` folder and so on.
 1. Prepare a zip file containing the plugin as in the following structure: